Instagram Tips & Strategies

 Option 3: Switching Back to a Personal Account

-This is a great idea if:
+This is a good idea if:

 The Essential First Step: Back Up Your Data

-• Your Stories, even the expired ones.
+• Your Stories, including expired ones

-• Your direct messages.
+• Your direct messages

-• Comments you've made and received.
+• Comments you've made and received

-• Profile information and follower lists.
+• Profile information and follower lists

 Here’s how to request your data backup: